spdx/spdx-3-model/model/Dataset/Properties/sensors.md

 ## Summary

-The field describes what sensors were used for collecting the data (if any sensors were used).
+Describes what sensors were used for collecting the data.

 ## Description

-The sensor and its calibration value in the form Sensor:calibration is noted.
+Sensors describes what sensors, if any, were used for collecting the data and what their calibration values were.

 ## Metadata